 Want to learn more about how our review process works?
 Check out this guide.

 Adrienne has been running since she can basically remember but has been running the roads and XC courses of the Houston and College Station: TX area for the past decade.
 When she’s not running, she maintains her busy sport psychology and counseling practice and has ambitions of living in the mountains someday.

 All-time favorite shoes: Saucony Endorphin Speed (any model), ASICS Metaspeed Sky, New Balance Rebel v2.More from Adrienne

 Ryan is kind of like Robbe’s Igor behind the scenes.
 He helps to compile and clean up everyone’s reviews, and finds time to get in a few miles of his own.
 When he’s not running or editing, Ryan writes and reviews for Android Authority, spending time with the latest tech and complaining when things don’t work quite right.
 If he’s not doing any of that, maybe you’ll find him nose-deep in a crossword puzzle or trying to catch up on an endless backlog of shows to stream.

-All-time favorite shoes: New Balance Rebel v2, New Balance RC Elite v2, Saucony Endorphin Speed 3More from Ryan
+All-time favorite shoes: New Balance Rebel v2, Adidas Takumi Sen 8 (or 9), Saucony Endorphin Speed 3More from Ryan